 These battleships were all pre-dreadnoughts.
 With the rapidly advancing naval technology of the times, the British completed the HMS Dreadnought in 1906.
 It revolutionized ship design and its capabilities far outclassed any pre-dreadnought battleships.

-At the time of the Great White Fleet’s voyage, the US itself had already begun construction of its first dreadnoughts.
-The “all-big-gun” armaments gave these ships the ability to fight at longer ranges and steam turbine propulsion made them faster.
+At the time of the Great White Fleet’s voyage, the US itself had already begun construction of its own first dreadnoughts, following President Roosevelt’s massive push to continually invest in a modern and powerful navy.2

 While technically obsolete, the ships of the Great White Fleet served its purpose.
 The world was put on notice for the burgeoning American power.